2007 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Market activity for the 2007-D remains in the lower-middle tier, far less compelling than the series’ star dates.
+Market activity for the 2007-D remains in the lower-middle tier of the series, far below the high-drama star dates like the 2000-P Cheerios Dollar.

 Market activity: 2007-D Sacagawea Dollar